TheDragonSkull/Sun-Blinded-Mod/README.md

 - 👁️ **Immersive Visual Filters** – Custom screen effects simulate glare, exposure, blindness.
 - 🕶️ **Eye Protection System** – Sunglasses help negating the sun exposure, but at a cost...

+This mod supports multiplayer.
+If you find bugs please report so I can try to fix them.

+---

+# 🛠 Crafting Recipe